Fractured Magic: Chapter Twenty-Eight

 Captain Song nodded weakly, trying not to lean away from Leileas’ scrutiny.
 He beckoned one of his officers over.
 “Tell his Majesty to expect us.”

-Orean was an unusual city, in terms of design.
-It was, in essence, a city built around a city.
-The old city was walled off, separated by deep canals.
-It had stood since the Great War, probably longer, and was where the king and his court conducted all of their business.
-The new city was the Orean that had grown around it.
-Because of the hilly landscape, the new city’s streets were convoluted.
-To reach the palace, they’d have to walk up his and down hills, around bends and through neighborhoods.
+The new city was the Orean that had grown around the old.
+It was the city that made up Maebhe’s whole world.
+Because of the hilly landscape, its streets were convoluted.
+To reach the palace, they’d have to walk up and down hills, around bends and through neighborhoods.
 It was a shame Leileas couldn’t fit in a carriage, because Maebhe’s feet were killing her.

-They were paraded through the streets, orinians everywhere stopping what they were doing to point and stare at the frìth and the faerie.
+They were paraded through the new city’s streets, orinians everywhere stopping what they were doing to point and stare at the frìth and the faerie.
 When they passed a group of children playing in the street, the children peered up at Leileas with wide eyes and open mouths, and Leileas paused to peer back.
+“They’re so small,” she said to Maebhe, in the same voice Maebhe used when she held a kitten.

 The other unusual thing about Orean was the way it had expanded.
 Rather than build further and further down the mountain, Orean had built upward.
-Modern buildings stacked on top of old ones until Orean was a hodge-podge of architectural styles and towering structures.
-It was colorful, too, so much more than Gallontea.
+Modern buildings stacked on top of old ones until Orean became a hodge-podge of architectural styles and towering structures.
+It was colorful, too, so much more than Gallonten.
 It was colorful not just in the red and blue rooftops of the new city, but in flags, signs, lanterns.
 Even the clothes lines stretching from house to house were vibrant, with banners and silk ribbons hanging off them.
 Leileas had to duck whenever they encountered the latter.

 Maebhe surreptitiously wiped her palms on her trousers.
 She’d never met King Riordan before; he mostly kept to his palace and the old city, to his wives and his parties and his wine.
 She’d never done anything this important before.
+It all hit her all at once, here in the grand halls of the king’s palace.
+Their whole trip back was for this.
+It was to get here.

+When Captain Song returned, she wordlessly followed her companions up to the king’s chambers.
+They were given a double-door entrance, palace guards on either side watching them pass before shutting the doors solidly behind them.
+Maebhe’s ears flattened to her head.
 They found themselves in a round room, with tall windows circling them all around.
 Some of them were propped open, making soft blue curtains billow in from the east.
 From here, Maebhe could see Tellaos’ castle even better.
 She was so distracted by it that she almost missed the king himself.

 “Rise,” King Riordan said in a voice younger than his appearance suggested.
 It didn't match the lines around his eyes or the tired slump of his shoulders.
 “It’s been many years since one of the frìth has visited us here,” he said to Leileas, who had managed to worm her way through the door.
 “You are welcome, of course, but what brings you out of your forest?
 I hope nothing is wrong.”